havenfricke/IoT_Production/README.md

 // pass values to snprintf()
 // 'body' now contains: {"device_id":"sensor-1","data_value":21.50}
 ```

-This will allow `value` to be updated by sensor-based logic.
+This allows `value` to be updated by sensor-based logic.